robinlin99/hugo-personal-website/content/authors/admin/_index.md

 highlight_name: false
 ---

 👋 Hey!
-I'm Robin, an ECE and CS student @ Cornell University.
-I am passionate about emerging technologies in the areas of self-driving technologies and robotics.
+I'm Robin, a SDE II at Amazon Robotics.
+My focus is Stereo sensing platform/SW/algorithm development, image signal processing, and high performance computing for applied automation.
+I recently graduated from Cornell University with a B.S in ECE.
+I am passionate about technologies in the areas of self-driving technologies and robotics.

-📍 I will be starting my career at Amazon Robotics as an Embedded SDE upon graduation in May 2022.
-I was an Embedded SDE Co-op at Amazon Robotics for the Fall of 2021, a SWE Intern at Apple for the Summer of 2021, and a Systems Test Engineering Intern at Uber ATG for the Summer of 2020.